LandonDoyle7599/HPC-Final/README.md

 ```

-Your path will be different, but it will be similar to this:
+Your path could be different, but it will be similar to this on the CHPC system:

 ```bash
 /uufs/chpc.utah.edu/sys/installdir/r8/cuda/12.2.0/